The world's most

 Member of technical staff

 Previously, software engineer at Citadel.
-Highest dissertation mark at University of Cambridge Computer Science undergrad for paper on AlphaGo.
+Highest dissertation mark at University of Cambridge CS undergrad for paper on AlphaGo.

 We're hiring